Recap / Game Of Thrones S 3 E 7 The Bear And The Maiden Fair

 - Ask a Stupid Question...: Actually the question is perfectly legit, as Osha wonders why she and Hodor are stuck doing all the physical labor for the campsite while the Reeds just sit around talking with Bran.
 Trouble is, she asks this of Hodor himself, who of course responds with a quite irritated "Hodor."

 - Batman Gambit: Jaime jumps into the bear pit to distract the bear from Brienne, counting on the Bolton man charged with escorting him to King's Landing to not just stand there and let him die, or risk Roose Bolton or Tywin's fury.
+In turn, after Jaime refuses Locke's claim on Brienne said Bolton man is compelled to take Jaime and Brienne's side again.

 - Bears Are Bad News: Locke's idea of entertainment is to throw Brienne into a bear pit with a useless weapon and no armor and see how long she'll last.